The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints: Survey strategies for distinguishing reionisation scenarios

-For the spectroscopic and grism surveys, we see that the SNR to differentiate between contrasting reionisation scenarios depends more on the FoV than the galaxy number density.
+For the spectroscopic and grism surveys, we see that the S/N to differentiate between contrasting reionisation scenarios depends more on the FoV than the galaxy number density.
 The reason for this behaviour arises from the fact that the large-scale modes, containing most of the constraining power, are hardly affected by the shot noise that decreases with rising galaxy number density.
-We see this imbalance for the optimistic wedge model more than for the moderate one, because the larger EoR window allows to sample more large-scale modes.
+We see this imbalance for the optimistic wedge model more than for the moderate one, because the larger EoR window allows sampling more large-scale modes.

 Finally, it is important to note that our two contrasting reionisation scenarios exhibit only minor differences in the global ionisation fraction, $\langle \chi_\mathrm{HII} \rangle$.
 Thus, the differences in the cross-power spectra arise mainly from the scenario's different ionisation morphologies.
 At higher (or lower) redshifts, however, the scenario's global ionisation fractions diverge more significantly, leading to different amounts of the maximum negative amplitude of their cross-power spectra being increased (decreased) and their peaks being shifted to smaller (larger) physical scales (see Fig.~\ref{fig_crossps_Lmin}).
 Given the scales sampled within the EoR window, this change in relevant $k$ scales implies that different reionisation scenarios can be distinguished with even smaller, shallower surveys.
 This is illustrated in Fig.~\ref{fig_totalSNR_paramspace_reionisation_scenarios_mod_z8} which shows the results for the moderate wedge model at $z=8$.
-However, at higher redshifts, the increase in SNR$_\mathrm{EoR}$ for a fixed set of survey parameters arises not only from the difference in $\langle\chi_\mathrm{HII}\rangle$, but also from the shift of the negative cross-power spectrum peak to larger $k$ values, where more modes are available and thus better sampled.
+However, at higher redshifts, the increase in $\mathrm{(S/N)_{EoR}}$ for a fixed set of survey parameters arises not only from the difference in $\langle\chi_\mathrm{HII}\rangle$ but also from the shift of the negative cross-power spectrum peak to larger $k$ values, where more modes are available and thus better sampled.